Apple Lisa

-In 1981, after Steve Jobs was forced out of the Lisa project by Apple's board of directors, he appropriated the Macintosh project from Jef Raskin, who had conceived it as a sub- text-based appliance computer in 1979.
-Jobs immediately redefined Macintosh to be graphical, but as a less expensive and more focused alternative to Lisa.
+In 1981, after Jobs was forced out of the Lisa project by Apple's board of directors, he appropriated the Macintosh project from Jef Raskin, who had conceived it in 1979 as a sub- text-based appliance computer.
+Jobs gradually retooled the Macintosh into a graphical computer similar to the Lisa (sharing its Motorola 68K processor), but at a lower price point, and with a more intuitive user interface.
+The imminent unveiling and release of the Macintosh cannibalized interest in the Lisa, even though it had superior hardware (including hard disk drive support, up to 2 megabytes (MB) of RAM expansion slots, and a larger, higher-resolution display).